OrchidProtocol/www.orchid.com/README.md

 This site has been configured to work with Angular Universal.
 The Angular Universal server can be built with `yarn build:ssr` and run with `yarn serve:ssr`.
-Additionally, `yarn build:static` can generate a static site tree in `dist/static` by running a recursive `wget` request over the server.
+Additionally, `yarn build:static` (or `./static-render.sh`) can generate a static site tree in `dist/static` by running a recursive `wget` request over the server.

+For more information on the static build script, run `./static-render.sh -h`.

 ## Running unit tests